Tom-t0/Password_Generator/README.md

 ### Phase 8: Mixed Kana Conversion
-Convert the string back to Kana.<br>
+Convert the string back to Kana.

-Rule: Standard characters become Hiragana.
-Uppercase characters (inserted in Phase 7) become Katakana.<br>
+- Standard characters: Become Hiragana.</br>
+- Uppercase characters (from Phase 7): Become Katakana.

 ### Phase 9: Final JIS Encode
 Convert the mixed Kana string back to ASCII characters using the JIS layout.<br>
-Rule: Katakana characters are output as the symbol/character produced when holding the Shift key.<br>
+- Rule: Katakana characters are output as the symbol/character produced when holding the Shift key.<br>

 #### V1.1
-Add phase 3.5
-Prime Modulus Strategy (Collision Resistance)In affine transformations ($Ax + B \pmod N$), if the modulus $N$ is a composite number (e.g., 62 for standard alphanumerics), collisions occur when multiplier $A$ shares a common factor with $N$.By setting $N=67$, we ensure that $gcd(A, N) = 1$ for almost all private keys.
-This mathematically guarantees a bijective mapping (one-to-one correspondence), preventing entropy loss during the transformation process.Injection-Safe Character SetTo reach the prime number 67, specific symbols (!, #, $, %, &) were carefully selected.High-risk characters such as quotes (', ") which cause SQL injection, and brackets (<, >) which cause XSS, are intentionally excluded.
+1. Prime Modulus Strategy (Collision Resistance)In affine transformations (Ax + B (mod N), if the modulus $N$ is a composite number (e.g., 62 for standard alphanumerics), collisions occur when multiplier A shares a common factor with N.</br>
+By setting N=67 (a Prime Number), we ensure that (A, N) = 1 for almost all private keys.
+This mathematically guarantees a bijective mapping (one-to-one correspondence), preventing entropy loss during the transformation process.
+1. Injection-Safe Character SetTo reach the prime number 67, specific symbols (!, #, $, %, &) were carefully selected.</br>
+High-risk characters such as quotes (', "), which cause SQL injection, and brackets (<, >), which cause XSS, are intentionally excluded.
 This ensures the generated passwords are system-safe and portable across different platforms.